fpob/yumemi/README.rst

 Yumemi
 ======

-AniDB API library for Python and simple CLI client to add files to mylist.
+AniDB API library for Python and simple CLI client to add files to mylist and rename them.

 Installation